 Located in the former Irie Zulu space, BB's offers a seasonal menu of pizza and globally-inspired modern American appetizers and entrees.

-With a large bar and a welcoming fountain patio – to say nothing of $2 tacos on Tuesdays and Thursdays – this BelAir location proved popular from the day it opened.
-The vibe is great, but BelAir doesn't take reservations, so on $2 nights and weekends, you might plan to have a margarita at the bar while you wait for your table.
+With a large bar and a welcoming fountain patio – to say nothing of taco specials on Tuesdays and Thursdays – this BelAir location proved popular from the day it opened.
+The vibe is great, but BelAir doesn't take reservations, so on weekends, you might plan to have a margarita at the bar while you wait for your table.

 Blue’s Egg is one of the top brunch spots in Milwaukee.
 The menu features a blend of modern American items combined with old world ingredients.
 If you are headed to Blue’s Egg try using the No Wait or Yelp App to check wait times and get put on the waiting list remotely.